Coping with Exam Stress: What Really Helps 2026 | Spickprofi

 Exam stress is an acute reaction to impending exam situations.
 It arises from the awareness that an important performance will be evaluated — and that time, energy, or knowledge are scarce.
 This is initially a completely normal biological reaction: the body mobilizes resources, sharpens attention, increases heart rate.

-It is important to distinguish it from exam anxiety: while exam stress is situational and temporary — meaning it occurs specifically during the exam phase or exam period — exam anxiety is a chronic pattern that can occur weeks before an exam or even at the thought of it.
+It's important to differentiate it from exam anxiety: While exam stress is situational and temporary — meaning it occurs specifically during the exam phase or exam period — exam anxiety is a chronic pattern that can also occur weeks before an exam or just at the thought of it.
 Stress is acute.
 Anxiety is more deeply rooted.

 💡 Stress vs. Anxiety:

-Exam stress = "I have so much to learn and too little time."
+Exam stress = "I still have so much to learn and too little time."
 Exam anxiety = "I will fail no matter how much I study."
-Both can overlap, but require different strategies.
+Both can overlap but require different strategies.

 Recognizing Exam Stress Symptoms

-Exam stress symptoms manifest on three levels — physical, cognitive, and emotional.
+The symptoms of exam stress manifest on three levels — physical, cognitive, and emotional.
 Recognizing them early allows for more targeted countermeasures.

 Physically, exam pressure often manifests as a racing heart, sweating, sleep problems, or gastrointestinal issues.
 Many also report headaches and a general feeling of exhaustion — even though they have accomplished little.
-The body runs at full throttle, so to speak, in neutral.
+The body is essentially running on overdrive in neutral.

-Cognitively, stress shows itself through concentration problems, blackouts during studying, and the feeling that nothing "sticks."
-Those who experience this often fall into the trap of cramming — even more studying, even more pressure, even less retained in memory.
+Cognitively, stress shows up as concentration problems, blackouts during study, and the feeling that nothing "sticks."
+Those who experience this often fall into the trap of cramming — studying even more, increasing the pressure, and even less remains in memory.

-Emotionally, irritability, lack of motivation, and a feeling of helplessness towards the material are added.
-This is the point where normal exam stress can become something burdensome.
+Emotionally, irritability, lack of motivation, and the feeling of helplessness towards the subject matter are added.
+This is the point at which normal exam stress can become distressing.

 ⚠️ When to see a doctor?

-If symptoms like insomnia, panic attacks, or severe physical discomfort persist for several weeks, you should seek professional help.
+If symptoms such as insomnia, panic attacks, or severe physical discomfort persist for several weeks, you should seek professional help.
 This goes beyond normal exam stress.

 When the pressure becomes too much